digitnet/m4jpeg/README.md

 THE EXISTING FOLDERS:

-*block_diagram*: Contains the basic block diagrams of embedding and extracting processes.
+block_diagram: Contains the basic block diagrams of embedding and extracting processes.
-*gui_screenshots*: Contains the main screenshots.
+gui_screenshots: Contains the main screenshots.
-*phil_sallee_toolbox*: Contains the Sallee's toolbox.
+phil_sallee_toolbox: Contains the Sallee's toolbox.
-*src_code*: Contains the source code;  .m , .fig, and .mexwXX files.
+src_code: Contains the source code;  .m , .fig, and .mexwXX files.